GabrielAndresCruz/GabrielAndresCruz/Readme.md

 <!-- ABOUT -->
   <h4>
   Hi!
-I'm Gabriel, a Junior Full Stack Developer with a passion for learning and building exciting projects.
+I'm Gabriel, a Junior Back End Developer with a passion for learning and building exciting projects.
 Although I'm just starting my journey in the industry, I'm eager to develop my skills and make a meaningful contribution to the tech community.
   </h4>
   <h4>
   I'm constantly exploring new resources to expand my knowledge.
 I enjoy tackling challenging problems and collaborating with others to find creative solutions.